aalemayhu/jamstack-oslo/README.md

 ## Ways to reach out

+We try to be very accessible and someone is usually checking the [Discord][0] server frequently.

 ### In person

 Physical planning meetings are scheduled on demand.
 If you prefer in person